DiggsAsura/PairPlayers/README.md

 ### Requirements and usage
 **Python 3.6+ is required to run properly**

 **How to run**
 1. Download PairPlayers.py
 2. From a terminal/command-prompt within the folder: python PairPlayers.py

 ### Update history
+v0.6 release (March 29 2022)
+- Added option to set start time, and how long each match should last for better overview.
+- Code still a bit messy, will improve later.

 v0.05 release (March 28 2022)
 - gerhardadler fixed logic to handle any amount of players.
 Big kudos!